Sunday 15 August 2021

-A full day walk as part of a small group of usually no more than four people plus your guide to explore the countryside, hills and moorland to the east of Kirkby Stephen.
+A full day walk as part of a small group of usually no more than five people plus your guide to explore the countryside, hills and moorland to the east of Kirkby Stephen.
 This will include a visit the famous Nine Standards Rigg near to the summit of Hartley Fell (662m above sea level).

 Nine Standards Rigg takes its name from the line of huge cairns that stand on the edge of the escarpment.
 The origin of these 'stone men' is a complete mystery.

 Although described here as 'The Yorkshire Dales', this walk is actually just outside of the boundaries of the Yorkshire Dales National Park, but still in beautiful countryside.

 We take countryside paths through fields and woodland to Ewbank Scar where the Ladthwaite Beck races down a rocky groove at the bottom of a limestone cliff.
 We continue up the hillside until eventually reaching the famous Nine Standards Rigg cairns.
 For our return, re re-trace our steps back down the hillside.
 On a clear day there are far-reaching views across the countyside and to the North Pennines.
 The final part of our walk is down a quiet country lane.

 The walk is about 9 miles/15km with approx 550 metres of ascent.
 The paths are uneven, and steep in a few places.
 They can be quite muddy and slippery if there as been rainfall.

 The price is £38 per person.
 Please book and pay below.
 You are booking with Cath Lee who will guide the walk on the day.

 We meet at about 9:45am to be ready to set off at 10:00am.
 The meeting place is outside the Upper Eden Visitor Centre in front of the Kings Arms Hotel, in the centre of the small town of Kirkby Stephen.
 Post Code CA17 4QN.